aakordas/mj-semantic-checker/README.md

 of the fields and the methods of the classes.

-MiniJava is a subset of Java, it has many familiar features and it can be fully compiled with ‘javac’.
+MiniJava is a subset of Java, it has many familiar features and it can be fully compiled with `javac`.
 The BNF version of MiniJava can be found [here](http://cgi.di.uoa.gr/~thp06/project_files/minijava-new/minijava.html).

 ## Getting Started